-Summer Session registration is now CLOSED.
-We are not accepting any more registrations.
-Currently enrolled students, click here for more information about our Summer Session.
+Summer Session registration is now OPEN.
+Click here for more information about our Summer Session.

 The Cherry Creek School District is excited to offer online classes that provide students the flexibility to learn any time of the day from any place.
 These interactive, standards-based classes will provide rigorous class work while meeting graduation requirements for students in CCSD.

 If you are interested in taking an online learning class during Fall or Spring semester please contact your school counselor to request more information about this online learning opportunity.

 Is online learning for me?